carlignn/carlgaspar-nostyleplease/README.md

 * security
 * write-up

+## Now
+* draft: false (It still won't show since there's still an index.md)
+* If need to update, duplicate, rename file to now-date-mm-dd.md and rename title to title now-date-mm-dd.
+* (INFO) _index.md will be the filename so that the other posts inside will be rendered.

 ## Draft
 * draft: true
 * If you can't update yet, add "_draft-" in front of the filename so that it's visibly visible.